-Your child may express some curiosity about these cannabis products – that does not mean they intend to use it.
+Your child may express some curiosity about cannabis products – that does not mean they intend to use them.
 It’s natural for youth to be curious about a substance that is frequently in the media and they may have questions about using cannabis.

 Cannabis – Ingestion vs Inhalation – what happens in the body?

-This one-page insert has more information about cannabis edibles and is designed to accompany the Cannabis Talk Kit.
+This one-page insert has additional information about cannabis edibles and is designed to accompany the Cannabis Talk Kit.